 Manage waste materials in accordance with applicable waste and disposal regulations.
 Whenever possible, try to recycle and reclaim due to the intrinsic value of certain braze alloy constituents.
 Whatever cannot be saved for recovery or recycling should be shipped to a permitted waste management facility.
 Process, use or contamination of this product may change the characteristics of the waste and, consequently, how the waste is managed.

 Section 14 - Transport Information

-Braze alloy paste and paint products contain gel binders that consist of ethanol or isopropyl alcohol and are regulated by the U.S. Department of Transportation.
+Braze alloy pastes in this group contain non-flammable gel binders and are, therefore, not regulated by the U.S. Department of Transportation.